authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 2. Scalability is challenging for closed systems that attempt to capture and maintain complete sets of data across the whole of the Internet.
 3. A lack of uniformity across different mail-receiving organizations - each organization will have its own indicator set, which may or may not agree with those maintained by other organizations for any given domain.
 4. Domain Owners have limited ability to influence the brand indicator for the domain(s) they own, and such ability they do have is likely to require coordination with many mail-receiving organizations.
+5. Many Domain Owners have no ability to participate whatsoever as they do not have the appropriate relationships to coordinate with mail-receiving organizations.
-5. MUAs that are not associated with a particular mail-receiving organization are likely to be disadvantaged, because they are unlikely to receive indicators in a manner optimized for their user interfaces.
+6. MUAs that are not associated with a particular mail-receiving organization are likely to be disadvantaged, because they are unlikely to receive indicators in a manner optimized for their user interfaces.

 This all speaks to the need for a standardized mechanism by which Domain Owners can publish and distribute brand indicators for use by any participating MUA.